abdullathedruid/CTF/README.md

 > The attraction to accumulators is, for many people, two-fold.
 Most importantly, the combination of four or more different selections means that all the different odds get combined, creating the potential for some remarkable wins and odds that are very difficult to find on standard match betting.

 We intend to use the the Gnosis Conditional token framework gives users the ability to customise their own bets *however they want*.
 This grants users an unparalleled ability to gamble.
-Think that Donald Trump will be inaugurated on the 20th of January and Bitcoin will hit 20k by December 2021?
+Think that Donald Trump will be inaugurated on the 20th of January and Bitcoin will hit 30k by December 2021?
 Why not combine the bets to accumulate odds and maximise your winnings.

 The aim is to price and make possible any sort of combination.
 For example:
 - All 3 outcomes of 3 bets occur.
 - At least 2 out of 3 outcomes occur.
 - At least 1  out of the 3 outcomes occur.

+## Technical elements

+### Oracle solution: KLEROS

+The market is first decided by the initial liquidity provider (market creator).
+If it is disputed, it is resolved by a Kleros court.
+For more details read [here (KOVAN)](https://github.com/dpball/supremecourt).

+### Conditional Token Framework

 ## For future reference